 Children’s Library Branch No 4 (vul.
 Borysa Antonenka-Davydovycha, 10)

-Conference room of the Intercity shopping center (pr.
+Conference room of the Intercity trade center (pr.
 Chervonoyi Kalyny, 62А)

-"Krymska Perepichka" bakery (pr.
-Chervonoyi Kalyny, 62а, Intercity shopping center
+The bakery "Krymska Perepichka" (pr.
+Chervonoyi Kalyny, 62а, "Intercity" TC)

 Center for Urban History (vul.
 Bohomoltsia, 6)

-Organized by: Center for Urban History as supported by The Department for Development of Lviv City Council
+Organizers: Center for Urban History, with the support of the Department for Development of Lviv City Council.